snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-javascript-tracker-2.1.0-released.md

 Use the new `trackAddToCart` and `trackRemoveFromCart` methods to track [`add_to_cart`][add_to_cart] and [`remove_from_cart`][remove_from_cart] events.
 The signatures of the methods are identical:

 {% highlight javascript %}
-trackRemoveFromCart(sku, name, category, price, quantity, currency, context);
+trackRemoveFromCart(sku, name, category, unitPrice, quantity, currency, context);
 {% endhighlight %}

 Use them like this: